Inside the Whaley House, San Diego’s Most Haunted Spot

 Evidence of ghosting — and by this I mean the spooky kind, not the kind where you stop texting someone back because that’s easier than being an adult — has been found back to the Thomas Whaley days.

-There are historical records that show the family members would report unexplained footsteps throughout the house.
+Historical records show the family members would report unexplained footsteps throughout the house.

 I wonder then if ol’ Tom had any regrets about being a spectator at Yankee Jim’s hanging.

-Hours for a self-guided visit to the Whaley House vary a bit by season, with extended Whaley House hours and special events during Halloween time.
+Hours for a self-guided visit to the Whaley House vary a bit by season, with extended hours and special events during Halloween time.

 Generally, the house is open 10am-9:30pm, with a break in the evening for the docents to get some grub or whatever haunted house docents do.